Computing (Networks, Cyber Security and Forensics) BSc (Hons)

 Your future career

-Your networking, security & forensics degree is the key to an exciting career that could take you anywhere in the world.
+Your networking, security and forensics degree is the key to an exciting career that could take you anywhere in the world.

 Edge Hill computer security and network students now work with giants in their fields.
 This includes multinational telecoms giants, independent software testers, cloud computing and virtualization experts, and the biggest name in British arms, security and aerospace including:

 - BAE Systems

 - VM Ware

 With our degree, you will find opportunities within any organisation large enough to use a computer network.
 You can also explore options with network providers, digital security experts, or the law.
 Job titles you can look at include System Penetration Tester, Security Architect, Security Risk Assessor, Digital Forensic Investigator or Network Engineer.